EndPointCorp/end-point-blog/2020/03/10/cooking-with-cas.html.md

 to prevent it from offering users an imaginary method to recover forgotten passwords.
 The series of redirected browser requests involved in the CAS protocol presents a notable performance impact under some circumstances.
 And it has taken me no small effort to learn to appreciate the CAS server's sometimes distressingly circular [documentation](https://apereo.github.io/cas/6.1.x/index.html).
-But several months into the project, CAS seems to be working well enough for our purposes that other users of the same software have begun to express interest.
+But several months into the project, CAS seems to be working well enough for our purposes that other users of the same application suite have begun to express interest.